WDI-SEA/notes/09-other-topics/markdown.md

 # Markdown

+## Introduction

+Markdown is a 'markup language' that is designed to format plain text with simple, easy syntax.
+It was created in 2004, and has become the defacto format for coders and use in their projects for instructions and project info.
+Markdown uses the `.md` file extension, and comes a few different 'flavors' or 'syntaxes'.
+This sheet is a reference for 'vanilla markdown', or markdown that will work most anywhere the format is used.

+### Markdown Tools and Links

+[Github](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates) will display formatted marked when it finds special file names, such as `README.md` which will be displayed on project landings and `PULL_REQUEST_TEMPLATE.md` for markdown to be displayed before pull request are made.

+[Hackmd](https://hackmd.io/) is a collaborative markdown site, that works similar to google docs but uses `md` instead.

+[Vscode](https://code.visualstudio.com/Docs/languages/markdown) will display formatted markdown when the hotkey `cmd + shift + v`(pc `cntrl + shift + v`) is pressed.

+## Paragraphs

 Paragraphs are on the same line.
-This sentance is still in the same paragraph as the last.
+This sentence is still in the same paragraph as the last.

 Line breaks need a whole blank line in between paragraphs.
-Put a whole blank line between pretty much every new makrdown thing (headers, code chunks, lists, ect).
+Put a whole blank line between pretty much every new markdown thing (headers, code chunks, lists, ect).

 ```markdown
 Paragraphs are one the same line.
 This sentance is still in the same paragraph as the last.